ckochx/ex_factor/README.md

 mix exfactor -m MyApp.MyMod -f [my_func: 2] -mm MyApp.MyNewMod -mf :my_new_func
 ```

+## Roadmap

+  - [] Write the module code to rename usages of the refactored function
+  - [] Update .exs files too?
+  - [] Write tests to ensure we can find modules within and across umbrella apps.
+  - [X] Write a mix task to invoke the Refactorer
+  - [] ElixirLS integration for VSCode?
+  - [] Add configuration hooks?

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed